ceddlyburge/dijkstra-ish/readme.md

 ### NetworkTopology was really a NetworkTopologyParser.
 Again, could have been a stronger, more encapsulated network object, with some behaviour rather than just a holder of a collection of atomic routes.

-I have renamed NetworkTopology to NetworkTopologyParser, which I think is all that is required in the context.
-If I were to take it further I would create an immutable NetworkTopology class which NetworkTopologyParser would return.
+I have added NetworkTopologyParser, which returns a NetworkTopology.

 I can't think of any more behaviour that I would want to put in the NetworkTopology class, or any ways to make it a stronger, more encapsulated object.

 RoutePermutations.initial_route_candidates_starting_at_from and RouteExtensions.legs_that_extend_route_candidate could be added to NetworkTopologyParser, but I think they are better were they are.

-There are no meaningful encapsulation issues with NetworkTopologyParser.
+There were no meaningful encapsulation issues.

 ### You lacked unit tests where they could have helped document expected behaviour of objects